-Please refer to Appendix 7 for relevant accounting and/or auditing changes relevant to the City.
+Please refer to Appendix 7 for relevant accounting and/or auditing changes relevant to the Corporation of the City of London (the "City").

-This Audit Planning Report should not be used for any other purpose or by anyone other than the Audit Committee.
+This Audit Planning Report should not be used for any other purpose or by anyone other than the Board of Directors.
 KPMG shall have no responsibility or liability for loss or damages or claims, if any, to or by any third party as this Audit Planning Report has not been prepared for, and is not intended for, and should not be used by, any third party or for any other purpose.